suddh123/YOLO-object-detection-in-java/README.md

 ## Why we not use tensorflow for this project :

 As this blog explains Running deep learning models is computationally expensive.
 And when it comes to image processing with computer vision . it’s hard to run computer vision models on edge devices like Raspberry Pi, and making a portable solution is difficult with deep learning libraries like TensorFlow or PyTorch

+### What is our stack :
+For this project we will use  the following:
+1. JAVA SE 8   get it here : https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
+2. OpenCV 4.0  , get it here : https://opencv.org/
+3. TIBCO Streambase : I use TIBCO  Streambase a complex event processing engine to compile and run this project but you can use any standard IDE